agiliq/essential-python-tools/source/code_management.rst

     - master
     - dev

-This will get your project tested on all the listed Python versions by running the given script, and will build the master and dev branch only.
+This file will get our project tested on all the listed Python versions by running the given script, and it will build the master and dev branch only.

+The CI Environment uses separate virtualenv instances for each Python version.

+By default Travis CI uses :code:`pip` to manage Python dependencies.
+If you have a requirements.txt file, Travis CI runs :code:`pip install -r requirements.txt` during the :code:`install` phase of the build.

+Python projects need to provide the :code:`script` key in their `.travis.yml` to specify what command to run tests with.

+..
+When we specify :code:`language: python` in :code:`.travis.yml` , our tests will run inside a virtualenv.

+ There are a lot more options which we can enable in travis-ci file.
+The `travis-ci docs <https://docs.travis-ci.com/user/languages/python/>`_ explain all of these options.